SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 I don't recommend taking photos at night along the Lands End trail.
 It's very dangerous at night because it's right next to the cliff.

-This is a review of the 15 best places to take Golden Gate Bridge photos.
+This is a review of the 15 best locations to take Golden Gate Bridge photos.

 In addition to viewing the bridge from the locations mentioned above, you can also fly over it or take a cruise under it.